 You must also configure alert email message recipients.
-For more information, see log alertemail recipient on page 115.
+For more information, see log alertemail recipient on page 134.

-Variable Description Default categories {archivefailure critical deferq dictionary diskfull ha incidents quotafull systemquarantine} Enter a list of one or more of the following event types that will cause alert email: archivefailure: Email archiving to the remote host has failed. critical: The FortiMail unit has detected a system error. deferq: The deferred mail queue has exceeded the number of messages during the interval specified in deferq-interval <interval_int> on page 116 and deferq-trigger <trigger_int> on page 116. dictionary: The dictionary database is corrupt. diskfull: The FortiMail unit's hard disk is full. ha: A high availability (HA) event such as failover has occurred. incidents: The FortiMail unit has detected a virus.
-Separate each option with a space. quotafull: An email user account has reached its disk space quota. systemquarantine: The system quarantine has reached its disk space quota.</trigger_int></interval_int> critical deferq-interval <interval int></interval Enter the interval in minutes between checks of deferred queue size.
+Variable Description Default categories {deferq-over-limit diskfull ha license-expire remote-storage-failure system system-quota-full user-quota-full virus} Enter a list of one or more of the following event types that will cause alert email: • deferq-over-limit: The deferred mail queue has exceeded the number of messages during the interval specified in deferq-interval <interval_int> on page 135 and deferq-trigger <trigger_int> on page 135. • diskfull: The FortiMail unit's hard disk is full. • ha: A high availability (HA) event such as failover has occurred. • license-expire: The license has expired. • remote-storage-failure: Email archiving to the remote host has failed. • system: The FortiMail unit has detected a system error. • system-quota-full: The FortiMail unit has reached its disk space quota. • user-quota-full: An email user account has reached its disk space quota. • virus: The FortiMail unit has detected a virus.
+Separate each option with a space.</trigger_int></interval_int> system deferq-interval <interval int&gt;</interval Enter the interval in minutes between checks of deferred queue size.
 This can be any number greater than zero.
 30 deferq-trigger <trigger_int></trigger_int> Enter the size that the deferred email queue must reach to cause an alert email to be sent.
 The valid range is 1 to 99999.
 10000 license-interval <integer></integer> Enter the number of days (1-100) the FortiGuard license is to expire.
 An alert email is sent on the expiry day.
-30 log setting remote on page 110 log setting local on page 112 log alertemail recipient on page 115 mailsetting host-mapping
+30 log setting remote on page 128 log setting local on page 131 log alertemail recipient on page 134 mailsetting email-addr-handling